 Harvard LibraryNew! — The Harvard Library website includes a visual search engine.
 From the main page, go to the "Search & Find" menu, and select "VIA".
 They have many interesting collections, including original costume design drawings.

 McCord MuseumUpdated! — Located in Quebec, McCord Museum has lots of costumes and textiles, paintings and photographs covering Canadian 18th and 19th century history.

 Metropolitan Museum of Art, The — The Met has a fabulous collection of clothing, The Costume Institute, as well as lots of beautiful paintings.
 Lots of images online — check out the Timeline of Art or just Search the Collection.

 National Museum of DenmarkNew! — This site is in Danish, but with the help of a translation webiste, you can search for items like "kjole" (dress), "bukser" (pants), "kjol" (skirt), etc. Lots of lovely 18th century clothing in their collection.

 Textile Museum of Canada — Museum has a large collection, from all over the world and spanning over 2000 years, most of which is available to view online.

-Textile Museum, The — Located in Washington, DC, this museum was started from a personal collection and now contains textiles from all over the world and many different time periods.
+Textile Museum, The — Part of George Washington University in Washington, DC, this museum was started from a personal collection and now contains textiles from all over the world and many different time periods.